Laparoscopic hiatal hernia repair

 Laparoscopic hernia repair is the repair of a hiatal hernia using a laparoscope, which is a tiny telescope-like instrument.
 A hiatal hernia is the protrusion of an organ through its wall or cavity.
 There are several different methods that can be used when performing this procedure.
 Among them are the Nissen Fundoplication and the general laparoscopic hernia repair.

-Hernia types
+Types of Hiatal Hernias

 There are two types of hiatal hernias.
 The two different types of hiatal hernias that are relevant to this surgery are rolling hiatal hernias and sliding hiatal hernias.
 A type II, rolling hiatal hernia, is when the gastric fundus is herniated, but the cardia portion of the stomach remains still.
 A type 1, or sliding hiatal hernia, is when the gastroesophageal junction and the cardia portion of the stomach move through the posterior mediastinum.